arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 Even when you have set up your Arduino UNO Q as a **single-board computer**, you can access it remotely from your personal machine by using the Arduino App Lab desktop and the **Network Mode**.
 Both modes can be used simultaneously.

-- When you open Arduino App Lab, you will see your board listed with the "Network" tag.
+- When you open Arduino App Lab, your board will appear with the **Network** tag if it can be discovered on your local network.
 - Click on it and enter the Linux password to log in.
 - You will now have access to the board remotely.

 ![Network Mode](assets/network-mode.gif)

+Network Mode relies on **local network discovery (mDNS)** to automatically find boards on the same network.
+Some network configurations such as guest Wi-Fi, corporate or IoT networks, VPNs, or strict firewall rules may prevent automatic discovery, even if the board is connected to Wi-Fi.

+**Note**
+Being able to access the board via browser, SSH, or IP address does not guarantee that it will appear in Network Mode.
+Arduino App Lab uses local network discovery to list boards automatically.

-With this method, you can access your UNO Q from any machine in your local network.
-This allows you to use Arduino App Lab as if you were connected directly to the board, where you can develop & run Apps in the same way as if it was connected via USB-C®.
+With this method, you can access your UNO Q from other machines on the same local network using Arduino App Lab.
+When the board is discovered, you can develop and run Apps in the same way as if it were connected directly via USB-C®.

 ### Hello World Example